Muslim Romani people

 Muslim Romani people are Romani people who profess Islam.
-Most Muslim Romani people are cultural or nominal Muslims.
 They primarily live in the Balkans, though they are dispersed across Europe.
 Significant minority communities can be found in Albania, Bosnia and Herzegovina, Bulgaria, Kosovo, Montenegro and North Macedonia.
 They are also notably present in Crimea, Croatia (where 45% of the country's Romani population is Muslim), Romania, Serbia and Slovenia.
-Xoroxane is a Romani term of Turkish origin used to refer to Muslim Roma.
+Xoroxane is a term used to refer to Muslim or Turkified Romani people.

-Islam among Romani people is historically associated with their time spent within the Ottoman Empire and, to a lesser degree, under early caliphates.
+Generally, Islam among Romani people is historically associated with their time spent within the Ottoman Empire, and, to a lesser degree, the Sultanate of Rum.

 The majority of Muslim Romanies in the former Yugoslavia speak Balkan Romani and South Slavic languages, while many speak only the language from the host country's like the Albanized Muslim Roma in Albania, Kosovo, Montenegro and North Macedonia, known as Khorakhan Shiptari.
 They speak only the Albanian language and have fully adopted the Albanian culture.
 In Šuto Orizari (Shutka), North Macedonia, they have their own mosque and Romani Imam and use the Quran in the Romani language.

-Turkish Roma are Roma who have fully adopted the Turkish language and culture, although a few also speak the Kurbetcha, Rumelian or Sepečides dialects of Romani.
-Some Muslims of Romani background in the Balkans do not identify as Romani, and have instead adopted the Turkish or Albanian ethnicities.
+Turkish Roma are those who fully adopted the Turkish language and culture, although a few also speak the Kurbetcha, Rumelian or Sepečides dialects of Romani.
 Others are thought to have adopted the Askhali and Balkan Egyptian ethnicities.

-Ottoman/Turkish Influence
+Ottoman/Turkish influence

-Muslim Romanies generally preserve enduring influences of Ottoman culture, as shaped within former European provinces of the Ottoman Empire.
+Muslim Romani people are generally Turkified.

 Under Ottoman Rule, the Christian and Muslim Roma were separated, by the order of Suleiman the Magnificent.
 Muslim Romani men served in the Military of the Ottoman Empire, especially in the Ottoman military band.
 Muslim Roma were forbidden to marry Christian Roma or live together, and differences emerged between Muslim and Christian Roma.

 Today, some Orthodox Christian Vlax Romani see themself as the čáče Roma (true Roma) and do not consider Muslim Roma to be part of Romani society and call them Turks.
 Some Muslim Roma, however, see Christian Roma as foreign and call them Dasikane (Servant, slaves).
 Also the phrase Amare Roma (Our Roma) and Cudza Roma (foreign Roma) is used vice versa.
 There is a considerable cultural gap between the two religious groups.